-In 2020, AFIRM has redefined the recommended testing approach included in the RSL.
+In 2020, AFIRM redefined the recommended testing approach included in the RSL.
 In previous years, AFIRM published a Risk Matrix, which gave guidance on risks for each listed substance or class of substances in different materials.

-In this update, AFIRM is publishing a Testing Matrix (see Table 4, on the next page), replacing the Risk Matrix.
 The Testing Matrix is a more prescriptive approach to help brands and suppliers effectively manage chemical risks by adopting a common testing approach for use and acceptance across different brands.
 Chemicals assigned a Level 1 in materials should be viewed as the minimum amount of testing required to satisfy AFIRM member requirements, and chemicals assigned a Level 2 are recommended for additional testing and may be required at brand discretion.
 Regular and self-governed testing of all relevant substances by suppliers will help to ensure the widest acceptance of third-party test reports by international brands.